 As you may know, I grew up in Condon; the fifth generation of my family to call Gilliam County home.
 In 2011, after earning a Master’s Degree in Legislative Affairs from The George Washington University and working nearly a decade in public service in Salem and Washington, DC, I returned home to start my own communications strategy and project consulting business.
 Over the last six years, I have worked on projects to spur economic development, facilitate access to affordable high-speed internet, build a new Child Care and Early Education Center, protect Waste Management’s Metro contract, and promote tourism here in Gilliam County.

 Prior to returning home, I spent five years working as a senior staff member and communications advisor in the United States Congress.
 During my tenure on Capitol Hill, my role was to understand and communicate with the public about complex policies, proposed legislation and, most importantly, their impact on everyday citizens’ lives.
 I dealt with issues as varied as unemployment rates, renewable energy, military readiness, veterans healthcare, agricultural subsidies, transportation, and the collapse of the financial industry.
 Often in the same day.

 These experiences, coupled with my extensive knowledge of the legislative process and background working with government agencies on the local, state and federal level have prepared me to be an effective advocate and policy-maker for Gilliam County.

 ISSUES & IDEAS

 To reach our full potential, the County Court must be focused on creating an environment that fosters smart economic growth and long-term prosperity.
-I believe strategic investments in educational and cultural opportunities, housing infrastructure, and fiber to the barnyard initiatives not only improve quality of life for current residents, but also set the stage for enticing new businesses to set up shop, young professionals to telecommute, and alumni and their families to return home.
+I believe strategic investments in roads, education, housing, and high-speed internet not only improve quality of life for current residents, but also set the stage for enticing new businesses to set up shop, young professionals to telecommute, and alumni and their families to return home.

 Making County Government More Effective